 Some people feel embarrassed to tell their surgeon that they are getting a second opinion.
 There's no need to be.
 It's a common practice and experienced surgeons may even suggest that you get one.

-If a specific nerve is causing your pain, destroying it surgically could help.
+If a specific nerve is causing your pain, destroying it surgically may help.
 In radiofrequency nerve ablation, an electrical current heats up a small area of nerve tissue.
 This stuns the nerve and reduces pain signals from that area.
 However, it's often a temporary fix -- the pain can return over time.
 In most cases, nerve ablation is safe, but it can sometimes damage tissue around the nerve.

 If nothing seems to help your nerve pain, a pain pump might work.
 It's an implanted device that delivers a pain medication or anesthetic to the spinal fluid surrounding your spinal cord.
 Keep in mind that pain pumps are usually for people with severe nerve pain that hasn't responded to any other treatment.